operator-framework/enhancements/enhancements/service-binding.md

 Note that in addition to the initial sharing of binding information, the binding is also “managed” by the Service Binding Operator.
 This statement means that, if credentials or URLs undergo modification by the backing service operator, those changes are automatically reflected in the application.

+This enhancement proposal provides a background on the current state of the implementation of the [Service Binding Operator project](https://github.com/redhat-developer/service-binding-operator/), makes a case for onboarding the project into the Operator Framework organization and eventually have the controllers shipped as part of OLM.

 ## Motivation

 Connecting applications to the services that support them—for example, establishing the exchange of credentials between a Java application and a database that it requires—is referred to as binding.
 The configuration and maintenance of this binding together of applications and backing services can be a tedious and inefficient process.
 Manually editing YAML files to define binding information is error-prone and can introduce difficult-to-debug failures.

 The goal of the Service Binding Operator is to solve this binding problem.
-By making it easier for application developers to bind applications with needed backing services, the Service Binding Operator also assists operator providers in promoting and expanding the adoption of their operators
+By making it easier for application developers to bind applications with needed backing services, the Service Binding Operator also assists operator providers in promoting and expanding the adoption of their operators.

 ## The ServiceBinding custom resource